GameCult/Aetheria-Economy/README.md

 # Aetheria
+This repository is the home of Aetheria, a futuristic space game with a surreal story and visual style.
+We're planning two distinct gameplay modes, which we are initially releasing as individual titles and later combining into a single persistent world.

-This repository is the home of Aetheria, an economy focused RTS/ARPG.
-In the ARPG mode you control a single ship, engaging in combat, mining, trade and participating in the narrative.
+In the ARPG mode you control a single ship, engaging in combat, mining, trade and participating in a branching interactive storyline.
+The game loop for our initial ARPG release is structured as an open world rogue-lite, with a new procedurally generated universe to explore during every run.

 In the RTS mode you control the production, research, supply chains and actions of a corporation tasked with colonizing an alien galaxy.
 Control over your minions is indirect, like in Rimworld, and gameplay takes place over months as your production and tasks continue acting on the world even when you're offline.

 <img src="https://i.ibb.co/XxvYPfH/Unity-nr8ih-BUJ75.jpg" style="zoom:50%;" />
 <img src="https://i.ibb.co/Twbwk4M/screen-3056x1720-2018-11-18-18-23-01.png" style="zoom:50%;" />